 - It is imperative that we avoid using plastic bags for several reasons.
 One of the reasons include that research from the University of Queensland determined that approx. a staggering 52% of the world’s sea turtles have eaten plastic debris – much of it originating in the form of plastic bags.
 This results in catastrophic health problems for many animals.

 5. Take your own coffee cup and reusable bottle with you.
-I love using this pink bottle from Tesco, which was a bargain at £2.00.
+I currently use a pink bottle from Tesco, which was a bargain at £2.00.
 This is dishwasher safe, and the handle on it is very convenient to use.
 I use this constantly throughout the day, and it helps me drink more water.
 I have also found several health benefits from using this, such as: having more energy and less headaches.
 I also recommend investing in a KeepCup.
 I purchased mine from Amazon, but numerous other stores sell them as well.
 I am an avid coffee and tea drinker, particularly enjoying herbal teas – so this is ideal to take with me.
 It is estimated that an overwhelming 2.5bn takeaway coffee cups are thrown away every year in the UK, and they are practically impossible to recycle.
 Many coffee chains are now encouraging you to bring your own cup or tumbler with you, by offering money saving incentives.
 My go to summer drink is a vanilla iced coffee from Starbucks.
 And if I bring my own cup, Starbucks will give me a 25p discount on my drink.